sivanhavkin/Entelgia/README.md

 ## Entelgia — A Dialogue-Governed Multi-Agent AI Architecture

 **Entelgia** is an experimental multi-agent AI architecture.
-It studies how persistent identity, internal conflict dynamics, and behavioral regulation can emerge through shared long-term memory and structured dialogue.
+It studies how persistent identity, internal conflict dynamics, and behavioral regulation can emerge through long-term memory and structured dialogue.

 **Use Entelgia if you want agents that evolve an internal identity — not just follow prompts.**